AH-Dietrich/rosey-the-bot-open/README.md

 # rosey-the-bot
+If you are going to fork this repo and build your own bot please credit this repo.

 The purpose of this bot was to search music subreddits for any shared songs and find the same song on all other streaming platforms.

 After commenting on each post it will add the id of the post to *post_replied_to.txt* so it knows to not post on that submission again.